 Mail from your child is just as important.
 Make it easy for your child to write letters.
 Send them with preaddressed stamped envelopes.
 We encourage them to write often and hope that they will impart to you some interesting information.
 However, if you don’t receive mail, don’t be alarmed and assume something awful has happened to your child; they’re probably too busy having a good time, or have just written three letters that you’ll receive all at once.
 Letter Writing Days are mandatory for campers twice each week.
 This will be done through Bunk1 (see below.)

 Do not be concerned if you receive a negative letter.
 Often campers will use their letter writing to express a frustration arising from a specific incident that has been handled 10 days prior to you receiving the letter.
-Rest assured that if there is really an issue and it has not been resolved we will contact you if we feel the safety or ultimate contentment of your child is of concern.
+Rest assured that if there is really an issue and it has not been resolved we would contact you if we feel the safety or ultimate contentment of your child is of concern.
 If you do receive a concerning letter feel free to contact Jenny or Jude and they or the Unit Head can let you know firsthand how your child is doing.

 OUTGOING MAIL POLICY